 Matcha is a relatively new introduction to the Western world.
 While Matcha’s countries of origin no longer consume it as much as they once did, sales are rising in the West.
 This is remarkable, considering Matcha is by far the priciest, most bizarre, and most ancient green tea.

 It almost goes without saying that only the finest ingredients are used.
-After being processed, dried, and deveined, the leaves are ground with stones into fine powder.
+After being processed, dried, and deveined, the leaves are ground with stones into a fine powder.
 To prepare, mix it with water and whisk into a froth.

 Given its connection to the Japanese Tea Ceremony, preparing Matcha is, in fact, part of enjoying it.
 It involves a silent and methodical set of rituals, so drink respectfully.Quality100%Taste100%Packaging100%Value85%96%Rave Meter